SamuelCr99/obsidian_notes/Notes/Assignment 1 Advanced Algorithms.md

 # Exercise 1
 #### Suggested Algorithm
-* Select a random node in the graph
-* If node has more than c-1 edges, delete that node and all their incident edges.
-* Then perform a BFS search from this node, deleting any node which has more than c-1 edges.
-* While doing this keep track of all nodes which have been visited by the BFS.
-* If BFS queue becomes empty select a new random node in the graph which has not been been previously visited.
+* Perform a BFS search to find the size of the connected component.
+* If the size of the connected component is larger than c then remove the node with highest degree along with its connected edges.
+* Then keep performing this opperation until no

 #### Time Analysis
 * This will depend on if an adjacency list or an adjacency matrix is used to keep track of connections in graph.
 I will assume a adjacency list is used.